Welcome to Two Roads

 Remember Me Like This ~ Written by Bret Anthony Johnston, Director of Creative Writing at Harvard, this is a compelling exploration of human morality, a story about a family coming back together after a missing son comes home. ~ ‘flawless storytelling… I love this book’ John Irving ~ ‘wise, moving, and troubling’ Tom Perrotta

-Soil ~ the Coen Brothers meet Daniel Woodrell’s Winter’s Bone in the debut novel of American independent bookseller Jamie Kornegay and Canadian author Carrie Snyder‘s debut about a pioneering athlete in the 1920s, Girl Runner and a new book from Gretchen Rubin on habit – Better Than Before.
+Soil ~ the Coen Brothers meet Daniel Woodrell’s Winter’s Bone in the debut novel of American independent bookseller Jamie Kornegay, Canadian author Carrie Snyder‘s debut about a pioneering athlete in the 1920s, Girl Runner and a new book from Gretchen Rubin on habit – Better Than Before.